 - 217 Neopeptide analysis was carried out as described by (Peffers et al., 2014) with the following 218 modifications.
-The UniHuman database was used and search parameters were enzyme; semiTrypsin, - 219 fragment mass tolerance; 0.01 Da, peptide charge; 2+, monoisotopic, instrument; ESI-QUAD-TOF and decoy - 220 - selected.
-Peptide modifications were fixed carbamidomethyl cysteine, variable oxidation of methionine and 221 variable heavy $\binom{13}{6}$ lysine.
+The UniHuman database was used and search parameters were enzyme; semiTrypsin, - 10 Inouncations.
+The onimuman database was used and search parameters were enzyme, semifrypsin, - fragment mass tolerance; 0.01 Da, peptide charge; 2+, monoisotopic, instrument; ESI-QUAD-TOF and decoy - selected.
+Peptide modifications were fixed carbamidomethyl cysteine, variable oxidation of methionine and - variable heavy $({}^{13}C{6})$ lysine.
 Results were filtered for those neopeptides present in at least three normal PF - 222 samples or at least three cord and nodule samples